pyxem/kikuchipy/doc/load_save_patterns.rst

 Patterns can also be :ref:`saved to a NORDIF binary file <save-patterns>`, upon which the NORDIF :func:`~kikuchipy.io.plugins.nordif.file_writer` is called.
-Note, however, that so far no new setting file is created upon saving.
+Note, however, that so far no new setting file, background pattern, or calibration patterns is created upon saving.

 .. _from-kikuchipy-into-other-software:

-From KikuchiPy into other software
+From kikuchipy into other software
 ==================================

 Patterns saved in the :ref:`h5ebsd format <h5ebsd-format>` can be read by the